 Only a small section of Gert Town, on the south side of the intersection of Earhart Boulevard and Carrollton has historic designation.
 There are a substantial number of commercial structures of recent construction and little architectural value that line the major thoroughfares of the neighborhood along Earhart Boulevard, Washington Avenue and Carrollton Avenue.
-While many of the buildings of Gert Town were constructed over 50 years ago, they are all privately owned.
+While many of the buildings of Gert Town were constructed over 50 years ago, this are all privately owned buildings

-The principal historic structures and significant architecture are found in the Xavier University Campus or are commercial buildings such as the Blue
+The principal historic structures and significant architecture are found in the Xavier University Campus or are commercial buildings such as the Blue Plate Manufacturing Factory which is an Art